j4mie/paris/docs/models.rst

 convert between the two automatically.
 For example, if your class is called ``CarTyre``, Paris will look for a table named ``car_tyre``.

+If you are using namespaces then they will be converted to a table name in a similar way.
+For example ``\\Models\\CarTyre`` would be converted to ``models_car_tyre``.
+Note here that backslashes are replaced with underscores in addition to the *CapWords* replacement discussed in the previous paragraph.

 To override this default behaviour, add a **public static** property to your class called ``$_table``: